-It all started when I was flipping through People Magazine a few weeks ago (my weekly indulgence).
-Sometimes they have a section where a well-known or super celeb chef (I really hate that term – and usually the super celeb chefs are super celebs because they’re more entertainers than chefs) offers up some recipes from their restaurant, usually recipes that are brand spanking new.
-In this case, it was some party held by Rachael Ray where one of the American Iron Chefs..who also happens to be a phenomenal chef, Michael Symon, served up these amazing burgers loaded with homemade slaw, swiss cheese and pastrami.
+It all started when I was flipping through People Magazine a few weeks ago (my weekly gossip indulgence).
+Sometimes they have a section where a well-known or celebrity chef offers up some recipes from their restaurant, usually recipes that are brand spanking new.
+In this case, it was some party held by Rachael Ray where one of the American Iron Chefs, who also happens to be a phenomenal well-known and celebrity chef chef, Michael Symon, served up these amazing looking burgers loaded with homemade slaw, swiss cheese and pastrami.

-Apparently, these burgers were so popular, they won the People’s Choice Award at this star-studded shindig.
+Apparently, these burgers were so popular; they won the People’s Choice Award at this star-studded event.
 Naturally, this piqued my interest, especially since I’m not much of a burger enthusiast.
 It has to be a really, really out of this world burger for me to crave a burger in general.

-The add-ons looked and sounded great, but I knew what probably made these burgers pretty special was the different cuts of ground beef used in it..such as brisket.
+The add-ons looked and sounded great, but I think what probably makes these burgers pretty special are the different cuts of beef used; brisket, sirloin and short rib, to be precise.
 Right then and there I knew I had to try what Michael Symon calls his ‘Fat Doug’ Burger.
-In the culinary world, that’s a akin to a rock star writing a song about you.
+In the culinary world, that’s a akin to a rock star writing a song about you, right?

 Doug must be pretty stoked.

-The thing is, I don’t know if the ‘fat’ refers to Doug, the burger or both.
-This certainly IS a fat, messy burger, as you can plainly see in the photos below.
-Big bites and lots of napkins needed.
-However, omit the corned beef or pastrami and swiss cheese and you now have a ‘light’ slaw burger that’s more manageable on the mandible.
+The thing is, I don’t know if the ‘fat’ refers to Doug, the burger, or both.
+This certainly IS a fat, messy burger, as you can see in the photos below.
+Jaw-cracking bites and lots of napkins are definitely imperative.
+If you omit the corned beef or pastrami and swiss cheese, you now have a ‘light’ slaw burger that’s more manageable on the mandible, and hips.

 Of course I’d never omit either.